DavinChurch/FilePlus/README.md

 ## The Source/FilePlus Directory

 This directory is intended to be imported and used as a complete namespace and contains all the code needed to use this package.
 Locally-assigned references to any of the functions may be placed in the application namespace for easier use, if desired.
-Other functions/operators in this namespace besides the four mentioned above are for internal use only rather than public use.
+Other functions/operators in this namespace besides the five mentioned above are for internal use only rather than public use.

 ## The Source/FilePlus/API Directory